Azure/azure-sphere-samples/Samples/WiFi/WiFi_HighLevelApp/README.md

 - Azure Sphere device

 **Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
-For detailed instructions, see the [README file in the Hardware folder](../../../Hardware/README.md).
+For detailed instructions, see the [README file in the HardwareDefinitions folder](../../../HardwareDefinitions/README.md).

 ## Prepare the sample

-1. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 20.04 or above.
+1. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 20.07 or above.
 At the command prompt, run **azsphere show-version** to check.
 Install [the Azure Sphere SDK](https://docs.microsoft.com/azure-sphere/install/install-sdk) if needed.
 1. Connect your Azure Sphere device to your computer by USB.
 1. Enable application development, if you have not already done so, by entering the following line at the command prompt: